 In addition, they’ve added 325 mg of broccoli seed complex rich in active compounds that work synergistically to enhance NRF2 expression.

-It costs $49.95 for a month’s supply on their website.
 They also offer a 60-day money-back guarantee.

 Avmacol Sulforaphane Production System (SPS) delivers the sulforaphane building blocks from broccoli seed and sprout extract.